gmag11/Pocket2FA/README.md

 This application is in early development and may have bugs or incomplete features.

-- Synchronization is currently one-way (read-only).
+- **Read-only Synchronization**: Synchronization is currently one-way (read-only)
-- Editing, creating, deleting, or managing accounts is not implemented.
+- **Account Management**: Editing, creating, deleting, or managing accounts is not implemented in the mobile client
+- **Web Redirection**: The "New" button redirects to the 2FAuth web interface; account creation must be done through the web application
-- Accounts cannot be reordered; the order present on the server is replicated.
+- **Fixed Order**: Accounts cannot be reordered; the order present on the server is replicated
-- Offline local generation of HOTP codes is not supported.
-You must synchronize the counter with the server to avoid breaking the HOTP sequence.
+- **HOTP Limitations**: Offline local generation of HOTP codes is not supported.
+You must synchronize the counter with the server to avoid breaking the HOTP sequence
+- **Platform-specific Features**: Some features like biometric authentication may have limited availability depending on the platform and device capabilities

 ## License